Hair transplant/restoration surgery

 The LED illumination of the Mantis is cold and therefore does not increase the temperature of the follicles.

-Mantis Elite-Cam, a variant of Mantis Elite but with an integrated digital camera is used during training to capture so the process can be documented, and good and bad samples reported and shared.
+Mantis Elite-Cam HD, a variant of Mantis Elite but with an integrated digital camera is used during training to capture so the process can be documented, and good and bad samples reported and shared.

 Who else uses Mantis for Hair restoration?